walkxcode/Dashboard-Icons/CODE_OF_CONDUCT.md

 ### Reporting

-If you witness or experience behavior that violates this code of conduct, please report it immediately to [bjorn@lammers.media](mailto:bjorn@lammers.media).
+If you witness or experience behavior that violates this code of conduct, please report it immediately to [homarr-labs@proton.me](mailto:homarr-labs@proton.me).
 All reports will be reviewed confidentially and promptly, and appropriate actions will be taken.

 ### Consequences